 Exercise & Caloric Intake Information

 It was a heavy dose of the Skogg System this week for kettlebell workouts.
 Although I never broke the 180 bpm mark for peak heart during any of this week’s workouts, I probably averaged the highest peak combined this week compared to the previous two weeks.
-There was a definitely a lot of catching my breath afterward that’s for sure!
+There was definitely a lot of catching my breath afterward that’s for sure!

-The one area where I failed to consistently stay within my guidelines is the calorie intake.
+The one area where I failed to consistently stay within my guidelines is calorie intake.
 I wouldn’t say it was a bad week when the highest day (1604 calories) was still well below the daily recommendation of 2,000 calories.
 Subway and an unexpected slice of cake for dessert were the main culprits for the higher calorie intake.
 I’m not stressing over it too much as my weight has continued to fluctuate throughout this entire month.

 Weight: 169 lbs.